hashiprobr/react-use-loader/README.md

-* an asynchronous method `loadModel`, that receives one of the [Three.js model loader classes](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/loaders) and an URI, and returns the corresponding model;
+* an asynchronous method `loadModel`, that receives one of the [Three.js model loader classes](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/loaders) and an URI, and returns the corresponding model.

 Peer dependencies